John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 The first thing to understand about the rankings is that, while players earn points for competing in tournaments, and while there is a tennis “season” of sorts, the ATP ranking tables bear no resemblance to football or other more popular sports.

 Firstly, "tennis season" is a bit misleading as the first tournament of the season is in early January, and the last is in mid-November, so while there is a month or so break, the tennis calendar is, practically speaking, all year round.
 The second significant difference between the ATP rankings and, say, the English Premier League (football/soccer), is that points earned from a particular tournament carry over to the next year.
-In fact, any points won by a tennis player remain theirs until the same time the following year, where they must “defend” them.
+In fact, any points won by a tennis player remain theirs until the same time the following year, when they must “defend” them.
 This is the part that tends to trip people up.

 Djokovic and Murray